Conflux-Chain/CIPs/CIPs/cip-72.md

 When receiving an Ethereum-like transaction whose sender address does not start with `0x1`, the RPC should reject such a transaction.

+### Activation plan

+Parameters: `EPOCH_HEIGHT_CIP72A`, `BLOCK_NUMBER_CIP72B`.

+a.
+When `epoch_height >= EPOCH_HEIGHT_CIP72A`, the blocks can pack Ethereum like transaction.
+Before that, a block packing Ethereum like transaction will be treat invalid because its the target epoch height is too large.
+b.
+When `block_number >= BLOCK_NUMBER_CIP72B`, the VM can execute Ethereum like transaction.
+Before that, a Ethereum like transaction will be skipped.

 ## Rationale

 We do not introduce an additional transaction format to avoid a massive effect on the network protocol, the database, and the block format.